 - a minimum salary pay

-Companies that wish to hire highly skilled migrants with a non-EU nationality - third country nationals - must be registered as a recognized sponsor with the IND (Immigration and Naturalization Service).
+A company that wishes to hire Highly Skilled Migrants with a non-EU nationality - third country nationals - must be registered as a recognized sponsor with the IND (Immigration and Naturalization Service).

 First, the continuity and solvency of the company must be sufficiently guaranteed.
-The IND may seek advice from the RVO (Netherlands Enterprise Agency), which uses a points-based system to assess continuity and solvency.
+The IND may seek advice from the RVO (Netherlands Enterprise Agency), which uses the point-based system to assess continuity and solvency.

 If the IND or the RVO is uncertain about the continuity and solvability of the applying company, additional proof may be requested: a business plan, verified financial statements, and exploitation- and liquidity forecasts for the coming 2 years.